Arturo Frondizi: Educational policy

-Frondizi initially opposed Aramburu's Law 6403 of 1955, which advanced private education generally, and parochial, or more often, Catholic-run schools (those staffed with lay teachers), in particular.
+Frondizi initially opposed Aramburu's Law 6403 of 1955, which advanced private education generally, and parochial Catholic-run schools staffed with lay teachers in particular.
 Confident the new policy would be upheld, church supporters founded the Argentine Catholic University.
 The UCRI campaigned against the policy, though when Frondizi took office, he shifted in favor of further, pro-clerical reforms, which he then referred to as "free education."
 Opposed by many in his own party, and especially by the President of the University of Buenos Aires (his brother, Risieri), Frondizi was open about his motivation for the policy change, declaring that "I need the support of the church."

+The student movement organized in the Argentine University Federation (FUA) immediately opposed the authorization of private universities and organized a plan of mobilizations with the support of unions, high school students, and opposition political parties, under the slogan "Secular or Free," one of the largest mobilizations in the history of the Argentine student movement.
+Among the student leaders, Guillermo Estévez Boero, president of the Mobilization Committee, who in 1989 would be elected national deputy for the Socialist Party, stood out.
+The students defended the banner of "secular education" (opposed to the Frondizi bill), while the government and the Catholic Church defended the banner of "free education."

+On August 28, 1958, the seven rectors of the seven national universities (among them José Peco, Josué Gollán, Oberdán Caletti, and the brother of the President, Risieri Frondizi) asked the National Executive Branch not to approve the decree for private universities, arguing that it was "so that the institutional and academic life of the country would not be altered."
+Demonstrations and protests began almost simultaneously, first taking place inside the schools and later moving to the streets.
+For the laity, Frondizi was an instrument of the Church: they even burned an effigy of the president whose figure was represented dressed (according to the historian Félix Luna) in a grotesque clerical cassock.

-The Educational Freedom Law, signed in early 1959, also freed private universities from limits imposed by the 1885 Avellaneda Law, under which they could not issue official degrees directly, only through a public university.
+The Educational Freedom Law, signed in early 1959, also freed private universities from limits imposed by the 1885 Avellaneda Law, under which they could not issue official degrees directly, but only through a public university.
 The law led to controversy because most of the new universities and private schools, which would become eligible for state subsidies, were religious.
 Supporters applauded Frondizi's vision of private universities that could co-exist with public ones, and it was seen as a progressive measure.
-Those in favour of a strictly secular educational system believed the law to be a concession given to the Church in exchange for support, however, and became disillusioned with the pragmatic Frondizi.
+Those in favour of a strictly secular educational system believed, however, the law to be a concession given to the Church in exchange for support and became disillusioned with the pragmatic Frondizi.

-Frondizi, however, advanced other educational reforms to dovetail with his economic policy.
-His administration incorporated the National Workers' University network of campuses (technical schools inaugurated by Perón in 1948) into the national university aegis, by which he established the UTN system in 1959, and opened numerous new campuses.
-The UTN became the leading alma mater for Argentine engineers in subsequent decades.